×

 We asked people living in Malaysia to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "I wish I had brought a couple cases of wine, a decent barbecue and insect repellant.
-Those things I brought and didn't need - jeans, long-sleeved shirts," explained one expat living in Kuala Lumpur, Malaysia.
+Those things I brought and didn't need - jeans, long-sleeved shirts," replied a member in Kuala Lumpur.

 Get Quote